Logan-Fouts/Thesis/Writing/Henry.md

 # Layered architecture approach to solve near duplicate image detection

 ## Abstract
-This comes at no surprise, complex problem equals complex solutions, but what is interessting is what if an approach would be to combine all possible solutions together?
-Reaking the benifits while disgurage the negatives, something that seems like a dream is easier then thought.
-By utalizing a framework that basically is a layered architecture we hope to combine different near duplicate image detection algorithms and see if there can be some benifit.
-This allows for easy setup of algorithms and exhuastive testing can be done to quickly give a combination that suites the context needs the most.
+This comes at no surprise, complex problem equals complex solutions, but what is interesting is what if an approach would be to combine all possible solutions together?
+Reaping the benefits while discourage the negatives, something that seems like a dream is easier then thought.
+By utilizing a framework that basically is a layered architecture we hope to combine different near duplicate image detection algorithms and see if there can be some benefit.
+This allows for easy setup of algorithms and exhaustive testing can be done to quickly give a combination that suites the context needs the most.

 > [!NOTE] About the abstract